How Australian Organisations Can Implement AI Safely, Ethically, and Effectively

 • Organising information instead of deciding outcomes

-3. Embed Governance from Day One
+3. How Do You Embed Governance from Day One?

 This includes:

-• Data flow mapping
+• Data flow mapping that documents where information goes

-• Escalation paths
+• Escalation paths for edge cases or unexpected outputs

 How governance is built into every engagement

-4. Enable Teams, Not Just Tools
+4. How Do You Enable Teams - Not Just Tools?

 Successful adoption includes:

-• Clear usage guidance
+• Clear usage guidance written in plain language

-• Simple workflows that fit existing tools
+• Simple workflows that fit existing tools and habits

-• Ongoing review as needs evolve
+• Ongoing review as needs evolve and new use cases emerge

-Who This Approach Is Best Suited For
+Who Is the Governance-First Approach Best Suited For?

 This includes not-for-profits, professional services, construction and trades, healthcare, education, e-commerce, and public sector teams.